 Analysis: 15% of Illinois residents enrolled in food stamps program

 Illinois welfare offices are operated by the Illinois Department of Human Services, formerly known as the Illinois Department of Public Aid.
-It administers SNAP at offices in 52 of the state’s 102 counties, so residents in a county without an office would travel to one with an office.
+It administers SNAP at offices in 52 of the state’s 102 counties, so residents in a county without an office have to travel to one with an office.

-Those 52 counties account for about 92 percent of the state’s population.
-This may, in part, account for why the portion SNAP participants in a given county is higher than the portion of Illinois residents living in that county.
+Those 52 counties account for approximately 92 percent of the state’s population.
+This may, in part, account for why the portion of SNAP participants in a given county is higher than the portion of Illinois residents living in that county.

 For example, Kendall County residents are directed to Aurora in Kane County for services such as SNAP.